Saagar2005/Car_rental_system/README.md

    Let t be the total number of cars rented so far.
    Let d be the number of cars returned with damage.
-   Let x be the number of days a rented car is used beyond the due date.
+   Let x be the number of days any rented car is used beyond the due date.

    Then, record score = (t-(d+x/10))/t